Vietnam.vn - Nền tảng quảng bá Việt Nam

 World - Turning old planes into villas to attract tourists (Image 3).

-The cockpit is converted into a large bathroom, with additional windows for bathing and relaxing.
-The wing of the plane is covered with wood, turned into a balcony, and has a glass fence so that visitors can experience the feeling of "floating in the air".
-This luxury villa also has sun loungers, a luxurious outdoor living area, and a fire pit.
-In addition, the wing of the plane facing the sea is a great place for visitors to take "virtual life" photos when they come here.
+The cockpit has been converted into a large bathroom, with additional windows for bathing and relaxing.
+The wing of the plane is covered with wood, turned into a balcony, and has glass railings so that visitors can experience the feeling of "floating in the air".
+This luxury villa also has sun loungers, a luxurious outdoor living area and a fire pit.
+In addition, the wing of the plane facing the sea is a great place for visitors to take "virtual life" photos.

 World - Turning old planes into villas to attract tourists (Image 4).